OrensteinLab/UniLib/README-Transfer_Learning_Model.md

 The script performs the following main tasks:

 1. **Data Preprocessing**:
-   - Reads a CSV file containing DNA sequences and expression measurements (e.g., mean fluorescence levels).
+   - Reads a CSV file containing DNA sequences and expression measurements (mean fluorescence levels).
    - Converts the DNA sequences to one-hot encodings, enabling them to be used as input to the machine learning model.
    - Prepares reverse complement sequences for training and prediction.